-To the Board of Trustees Thurgood Marshall Academy Washington, D.C.
+To the Board of Trustees Thurgood Marshall Academy

-We have audited the financial statements of Thurgood Marshall Academy as of and for the years ended June 30, 2016 and 2015, and have issued our report thereon, dated October 28, 2016, which contained an unmodified opinion on those financial statements.
+We have audited the financial statements of Thurgood Marshall Academy as of and for the years ended June 30, 2017 and 2016, and have issued our report thereon, dated November 1, 2017, which contains an unmodified opinion on those financial statements.
 See pages 1 and 2.
 Our audits were conducted for the purpose of forming an opinion on the financial statements as a whole.

-The supplementary information is presented for purposes of additional analysis and is also not a required part of the financial statements.
+The supplementary information is presented for purposes of additional analysis and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.

 Washington, D.C.
-October 28, 2016
+November 1, 2017